 Wherever you are in the country, we’re getting closer by the day.
-I know firsthand that there is nothing worse than scrambling to get your ducks in a row the night before (or even morning of) your first trip back on snow.
-Trying to round up all your gear from last season, purchasing your season pass, and getting organized enough to get out there for the first chair can be a total pain in the you know what if you haven’t prepped!
+I know firsthand that there is nothing worse than scrambling to get your ducks in a row the night before (or even the morning of) your first trip back on snow.
+Trying to round up all your gear from last season, purchasing your season pass, and getting organized enough to get out there for the first chair can be a total pain in the you-know-what if you haven’t prepped!

-Here are some of my tips for having a smooth morning on your first day back on snow, whether you are a first time rider or you’re a seasoned vet.
+Here are some of my tips for getting the best savings and having a smooth morning on your first day back on snow, whether you are a first-time rider or you’re a seasoned vet.

 2-3 Months Pre-Season